 Limited Company or Umbrella Company?

-The two most common ways to operate as a contractor is as a director of your own Limited company or by using the services of an umbrella company.
-Naturally, there are various factors to consider before making that decision, such as, how much will you be taking home from your contract, how long will you be contracting for, are you happy to handle your own administration work, to name a few.
+The two most common ways to operate as a contractor is as a director of your own limited company or by using the services of an umbrella company.
+Naturally, there are various factors to consider before making that decision, such as:

-Working through a Limited company also gives you the added benefit of being able to claim business costs such as accountancy fees, travel etc. as a company expense, which is exempt from tax.
-With a Limited company, there is a small amount of paperwork you will incur, however, our 15,000 clients tell us on average this takes them between 10 – 15 minutes per month.
+Working through a limited company also gives you the added benefit of being able to claim business costs such as accountancy fees, travel etc. as a company expense, which is exempt from tax.
+With a limited company, there is a small amount of paperwork you will incur, however, our 15,000 clients tell us on average this takes them only a few minutes per month.

 Forming a Limited Company